Inside: Learn strong-willed child characteristics, what they really mean for a child’s future and when to support and encourage them.

 Your child innately has a strong sense of fairness and ethics.
 When it comes to what he believes is right, he will stand strong and as a result, may struggle to take situational context into consideration and be flexible.

 On the playground, your child often jumps in to orchestrate a game of freeze tag.
-Taking charge comes easily for them with siblings and friends.
+Being strong-willed, taking charge comes easily for them with siblings and friends.
 It can be a challenge for them to accept leadership from others because following is not their strong suit.

 While they’ll need extra support with friends and siblings to remember important social skills such as communication and cooperation, a clear idea of the ‘big picture’ comes naturally to them and they very well may turn out to be an entrepreneur or leader in their own community ( school, church, peer group etc).